ledat1205/road-to-msc/datlt/Legacy/Hadoop Ecosystem.md

 ### MapReduce
-I had a project implemented MapReduce from scratch and run on k8s.
-Details in here:
+I implemented a MapReduce framework from scratch and deployed it on k8s.
+Details: https://github.com/ledat1205/mapreduce_from_scratch